Meet Our Admissions Counselors

 When I’m not helping international students, I enjoy traveling, reading, cooking, going to the movies, practicing my Spanish, and learning about new cultures.

-Lauren Wagner — Assistant Director of Admissions / Volunteer Coordinator
+Lauren Wagner — Senior Assistant Director of Admissions

 Hi!
 My name is Lauren Wagner, and I wear two hats in the Admissions Office.
-I am an Assistant Director of Admissions, and I am also the Coordinator for our Alumni Volunteer Program – the Alumni Ambassadors.
+I am a Senior Assistant Director of Admissions, and I am also the advisor to our group of student tour guides – the Mason Ambassadors.
 I grew up in West Virginia and (like some of you) decided to go out of state for college.
 My bachelor’s degree is from Indiana University and my master’s degree is from Duke University.
 People joke that I chose my schools based on the competitiveness of their basketball teams, and, since I’m now at Mason, I guess there’s some truth to that.

 Choosing a university and crossing this threshold is so exciting, yet I know it can be overwhelming at times.
 We counselors are here to assist in any way we can, so don’t be shy about reaching out for help.
 Please feel free to contact me anytime with questions about Mason, the application process in general, or (for you alums out there) how to reconnect with Mason in a volunteer capacity.
 My email is email@example.com and I can be reached by phone at 703-993-2400.